ComradeBlaze/tgspin/README.md

 Complete (and slowed down versions of some gifs) can be found in /gifs.
 All other folders are the renders I used to put together the gifs.

+Pardon the insane amounts of folders; I have not yet figured out Github and don't know how to group them properly.

 Mod used to make the renders: https://www.curseforge.com/minecraft/mc-mods/isometric-renders

 Site used to make the gifs: https://ezgif.com/maker (yes, I know ffmpeg exists I'm just lazy)